Thin Mint Cookies do not last long at our house. Even with good intentions these mint chocolate cookies only seem to last a week, at most.

 - Off the heat stir the peppermint extract into the melted chocolate.

 - One at a time, place the Ritz Crackers into the chocolate.
-Using two spoons turn it around in the chocolate to coat completely.
+Using a fork turn it around in the chocolate to coat completely.

-- Remove the cookie from the chocolate by laying it on one fork.
+- Remove the cookie from the chocolate by laying it on the fork.
 Let the excess chocolate drip from the cookie.
+You can also lightly shake the cookie back and forth, this will also level the chocolate on top.